More Accessible, Searchable, And Usable Collections — Crowdsource Collaborative Transcription On An Intuitive Easy-To-Use Platform

 Collaborate with ease

-Whether you have an established team or are looking to crowdsource help, we provide a platform that allows you to track, control, oversee, and review projects painlessly.
+Whether you have an established team of volunteers or are interested in public crowdsourcing, we provide a platform that allows you to track, control, oversee, and review projects painlessly.

 Receive experienced crowdsourcing guidance